wonders-of-parsing/parsing-AliExpress/README.md

 Open the parser.js file with a text editor to begin parsing.

-Find the line that says const text = `data`; – your scraped information has to replace data, but the info has to be tidied up first.
+Find the line that says "const text = `data`;" – your scraped information has to replace data, but the info has to be tidied up first.

 Tidy up the scraped information by deleting everything before <!DOCTYPE and everything after n<\/html>\n.
 Use CTRL+F (Windows) or CMD+F (macOS) to find these spots.